JeremyDel/himalaya-project/README.md

 # Data analysis
 - Document here the project: himalaya-project

-- Description: Project Description
+- Description: Machine learning project and data visualization

 - Data Source:
+Elizabeth Hawley (1923 – 2018) was an American journalist, author, and chronicler of Himalayan mountaineering expeditions.

+Hawley's The Himalayan Database became the unofficial record for climbs in the Nepalese Himalaya.

+The Himalayan Database contains data over:

+  2004 - to date
+  Peaks 450+
+  Expeditions 10.000+
+  Members 80.000+

 - Type of analysis:

-Please document the project the better you can.
+This project will focus on predicting the expeditions’ success based on our machine learning algorithm and predicting the number of summiters using time-series

 # Stratup the project